Garlic Parmesan Chicken and Pasta

 Photo Credit: Dishes Delish.

-Pat the chicken dry with some paper towels.
-Place the herbs, spices, salt, and pepper in a small bowl and mix with a fork or whisk.
-Sprinkle on both sides of the chicken and pat the spice mixture with your hand so it sticks to the chicken.
-(A)
+Pat the chicken dry with paper towels.
+In a small bowl, mix the herbs, spices, salt, and pepper, then season both sides of the chicken, pressing the mixture in so it adheres.

 Left - a white plate with seasoned chicken breasts.
 Right - them in the pan frying up